sriharivishnu/AWS_Notes/CLF-C01/S01_Cloud.md

    - Pay On-Demand (don't own hardware)
    - Reduced Total Cost of Ownership (TCO) & Operational Expense
 2. Benefit from massive economies of scale
-   - Prices are reduces as AWS is more efficent due to large scale
+   - Prices are reduced as AWS is more efficent due to large scale
 3. Stop guessing capacity
-   - Scale absed on actual usage
+   - Scale based on actual usage
 4. Increase speed and agiility
 5. Stop spending money running and maintaining data centers
 6. Go global in minutes